 Windows Terminal is a modern app that lets you use command-line tools like Command Prompt, PowerShell, and Linux commands (through WSL) all in one place.

-You can customize Windows Terminal in many ways — changing its language, size, startup settings, and more.
+You can customize Windows Terminal in many ways.
+You can change its language, size, startup settings, and more.
 One handy option is to make the Terminal window automatically hide when you click away to another program.

-- If you switch between programs a lot, hiding the Terminal window can keep your desktop less crowded.
+Do you switch between programs a lot?
+Hiding the Terminal window can keep your desktop less crowded.

-- If you want the Terminal window always visible, you can turn this feature off.
+Do you want the Terminal window always visible?
+You can turn this feature off.

 It really depends on what works best for you!